shield02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 > 19-AZ - Script that replaces all characters A and c from input to another letter
 > 20-hiago - Script that removes all letters c and C from a string
 > 21-reverse - Script that reverses the input of a file
+> 22-users_and_home - Script that displays users with their home directory